Does the IRS say you owe more than you know you should owe? It happens–all the time. And, luckily, there are remedies for this very situation.

 If your return is selected and questioned, chances are that the IRS will assume that it is incorrect until proven otherwise.
 For the uninitiated, these procedures and seemingly hostile IRS agents are both technically complex and emotionally challenging.
 Because people are sometimes confused, angry or scared when the IRS contacts them, they don’t go through the correct steps to review their tax forms, which means that the IRS ends up getting more tax than it should.
 A tax professional can go a long way in ensuring that this does not happen to you.

 Here is more information about the IRS audit process.
-If you are tired of reading and ready to take action to manage your IRS audit, call us toll-free at 877-219-2619 to see how we can help.
+If you are tired of reading and ready to take action to manage your IRS audit, call us at 713-909-4906 to see how we can help.

 If you haven’t filed your tax return yet, you should inquire about our tax return audit defense.
 This is a service where you pay a small upfront fee at the time the tax return is filed and, if there is an IRS or state audit, we handle the audit at no additional cost.
 Find out more here.